 With college prices rising, so are the number of options students can pay for their education.
 Grandparents paying for their grandchild’s educations is new yet crucial for grandparents and students to understand.

 For a lot of families, paying for college can be a struggle.
-What if there is a way someone in the family can help chip in for a college education?
-Well, there is, and that someone can be a child’s grandparent.
-When most parents are sending off their child to college, they are either paying for their child’s education, or getting help through financial aid.
-There are also two ways that grandparents can help fund their grandchild’s education.
+When most parents send their child to college, they are either paying for their child’s education or getting help through financial aid.
+There are also two ways that grandparents can help fund their grandchild’s education, some with tax advantages.

 By direct payment to the school

 Grandparents can fund their grandchild’s education by making a direct payment to the institution.
 Grandparents can simply write a check to the tuition for any amount they want without triggering gift-tax implications.
-This is a smart option if the grandparent would rather pay the university directly and still give their grandchild an additional $15,000 tax-free via a 529 plan.
+This is a smart option if the grandparent would rather pay the university directly.
+This also leaves open the option for grandparents to still give their grandchild an additional $15,000 tax-free via a 529 plan.
 If money is paid directly to an institution for tuition of a family member, the grandparent cannot claim a charitable distribution for this money.

 With a 529 plan

 A grandparent can help fund an education by investing in a 529 college savings plan.
 This plan is suggested by financial advisors due to several advantages the plan offers.
 This plan offers both tax-deferred growth on every dollar invested, and distributions are tax-free when used for qualified educational purposes.
 The plan is flexible in which any unused funds can be transferred to another family member.
 A max of $15,000 a year per grandchild in the plan, without triggering any gift-tax consequences.
-For those who don’t know, a gift-tax is a tax on money or property that one living person gives to another.
+(A gift-tax is a tax on money or property that one living person gives to another.
 When someone does give a person money or property, the recipient may incur capital gains tax when the gift is later sold.
-In this case, it simply means the grandchild will not incur taxes or fees.
+Here, staying under the $15,000 maximum will help avoid that tax.)